clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/9-implement-virtual-network-traffic-routing.md

 What type of routes enable you to override routes that Azure configures?

-(x) User-defined routes (UDR){{that is correct You can create custom user-defined routes in Azure to override Azure's default system routes, or to add additional routes to a subnet's route table.}}
+(x) User-defined routes (UDR){{correct You can create custom user-defined routes in Azure to override Azure's default system routes, or to add additional routes to a subnet's route table.}}
-( ) System routes{{that is incorrect, Azure automatically creates system routes and assigns the routes to each subnet in a virtual network.
+( ) System routes{{incorrect, Azure automatically creates system routes and assigns the routes to each subnet in a virtual network.
 You can't create system or remove routes.}}
-( ) Default routes{{that is incorrect, To enable basic routing functionaltiy, Azure automatically creates default system routes for each subnet within the virtual network.}}
+( ) Default routes{{incorrect, To enable basic routing functionality, Azure automatically creates default system routes for each subnet within the virtual network.}}